malikfm/SimpleMessagingAPI/README.md

 # SimpleMessagingAPI
 Create API for:
 - Sending a message.
 Just send one parameter string for message.
 After sending should be get response.
-- Collect message that has been sent out API can get all previously sent messages.
+- Collect messages that has been sent out API can get all previously sent messages.
-- Display message in real time.
+- Display messages in real time.
 API should be long live connection to retrieve messages after send at realtime.

 ## Prerequisites
 - Spring Boot with dependencies: Spring Web and WebSocket